Create Kubernetes Site

 The Site appears in Console, where you can deploy Mesh services.

-Decommission a Site
+Decommission Site

 Decommissioning a Site requires you to deregister the Site from Console, and then delete that Site.